AtanasovAtanas/pb-interactive-csharp/EN/02-Conditional-Statements/02-Real-Life-Example.md

 You have some plants in the garden that need watering.

-Depending on the wheather outside, you could decide to water them or not.
+Depending on the weather outside, you could decide to water them or not.

 **If** it is raining: